MicrosoftDocs/bot-docs/articles/dotnet/create-messages.md

 [!code-csharp[Set message properties](~/includes/code/dotnet-create-messages.cs#setBasicProperties)]

 The `TextFormat` property of a message can be used to specify the format of the text.
-`TextFormat` defaults to "markdown" (interpret text using markdown formatting standards), but you can alternatively specify either "plain" (interpret text as plain text) or "xml" (interpret text as XML markup).
+`TextFormat` defaults to `markdown` and interprets text using Markdown formatting standards, but you can also specify `plain` to interpret text as plain text or `xml` to interpret text as XML markup.

+If a channel is not capable of rendering the specified formatting, the message will be rendered using reasonable approximation.
+For example, Markdown **bold** text for a message sent via text messaging will be rendered as \*bold\*.
+Only channels that support fixed width formats and HTML can render standard table markdown.

-These styles are supported with `TextFormat` of "markdown":
+These styles are supported when `TextFormat` is set to `markdown`:

 | Style | Markdown | Example |
 | ---- | ---- | ---- |